Subscribe

 We face complex business decisions for which there is no one, correct answer, and yet a strong and occasionally permanent decision is required of us.

 Sometimes the puzzle is created by fundamental uncertainty inherent in the decision.
 Examples: how a market will evolve, what competitors are investing in, whether new marketing campaigns will be successful, or how an important new hire will perform.
-There are specific strategies for dealing with inherent uncertainy.
+There are specific strategies for dealing with inherent uncertainty.

 But I’ve seen little startups, mid-sized companies like WP Engine, and large companies struggle with complexity in decisions even in conditions of relative certainty.
 If this sounds painfully familiar, the following technique might help.